JJud83819/Elk_Stack/README.md

 - Run the playbook, and navigate to ____ to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook? filebeat filebeat-playbook.yml Where do you copy it?
+In the File directory
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+On the File directory we created.
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?
+Filebeat is and can be installed on the Elk server or the JumpBox.
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running? $smarts/bin/sm_service show

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._